 Medical Withdrawal.
-Normally, a medical withdrawal request is made in cases where serious illness or injury prevents a student from continuing courses and incompletes or when other arrangements with the instructor are not possible.
+Normally, a medical withdrawal request is made in cases where serious illness or injury prevents a student from completing course work or when other arrangements with the instructor are not possible.
 Consideration is usually given for complete withdrawal.
 An application for less than a complete withdrawal must be well documented to justify the selective nature of the medical withdrawal request.
 This policy applies both to cases involving physical health problems and those involving mental or emotional difficulties.